home-assistant-libs/python-matter-server/README.md

 working.
 IPv6 routing is largely setup automatically through the IPv6 Neighbor Discovery Protocol, specifically the Route Information Options (RIO).
-However, if IPv6 ND RIO's are processed, and processed correctly depends on the network management software your system is using, there may be bugs and cavats in processing this Route Information Options.
+However, if IPv6 ND RIO's are processed, and processed correctly depends on the network management software your system is using.
+There may be bugs and cavats in processing this Route Information Options.

 In general, make sure the kernel option `CONFIG_IPV6_ROUTER_PREF` is enabled and